seregazhuk/seregazhuk.github.io_old/_drafts/2018-03-16-fast-webscraping-with-reactphp-limiting-requests.md

 $loop->run();
 {% endhighlight %}

 In the snippet above the `$queue` instance is *called* as a function.
 Class `Clue\React\Mq\Queue` can be invokable and accepts any number of arguments.
-All these arguments will be passed into the handler wrapped by the queue.
+All these arguments will be passed to the handler wrapped by the queue.
 Consider calling `$queue($url)` as placing a `$browser->get($url)` call into a queue.
 From this moment the queue controls the number of concurrent requests.
-In our queue instantiation we have declared `$concurrency` as 2 meaning only two concurrent requests at a time.
+In our queue instantiation, we have declared `$concurrency` as 2 meaning only two concurrent requests at a time.
 While two requests are being executed the others are waiting in the queue.
 Once one of the requests is complete (the promise from `$browser->get($url)` is resolved) a new request starts.

 ## Scraper With Queue